SonaliAnand24/SeCAP-DSME/README.md

 ---

-## Related Repository

-This work extends the PSO-based parameter tuning framework from our earlier paper:

-> *"Improving Network Efficiency in Clustered Tree Topology through PSO Optimization in IEEE 802.15.4-DSME based IoT Networks"* — [[Repository](https://github.com/SonaliAnand24/dsme-pso)]

-Both repositories share the same DSME cluster-tree simulation infrastructure and are part of a broader research effort on **adaptive MAC-layer optimisation for industrial IoT**.

----

 ## Acknowledgement

 This work is supported by the **Science and Engineering Research Board, Department of Science and Technology, Government of India** through the Startup Research Grant under Grant **SRG/2023/002016**.